Jason De Ron

-Jason David De Ron (born 1973) is a musician from Melbourne, Australia, most notable for being the former guitarist for the death/doom band Paramaecium and co founder and guitarist of the avant garde/progressive metal band Altera Enigma.
+Jason David De Ron (born 1973) is an Australian musician from Melbourne, best known for being the former guitarist for the death/doom band Paramaecium and co founder and guitarist of the avant garde/progressive metal band Altera Enigma.

-Biography
+Early life

-Jason De Ron was born in about 1973, he began playing guitar in 1987 after hearing a guitar solo by Dave Murray of Iron Maiden, and joined Paramaecium in 1992.
+De Ron was born in 1973, he began playing guitar in 1987 after hearing a guitar solo by Dave Murray of Iron Maiden, and joined Paramaecium in 1992.
 Jason first met Andrew Tompkins in a cemetery one night in 1991.
 He was there with Colin "Mosh" Mynard who was a friend of his, and Paramaecium's original guitarist.
 They were there to photograph the grave for the cover of the Silent Carnage demo.

 Paramaecium

 Jason got to know Andrew further when he attended a Paramaecium rehearsal as they prepared for an upcoming gig with Mortification.
 That same night Jason also met Jayson Sherlock and the two have remained close friends ever since.
 When "Mosh" left Paramaecium in 1992, Andrew spoke to Jason about joining, and after a few meetings and songwriting sessions, they knew it would work.
 From there they began writing for what would become the album Exhumed of the Earth.
 Jason recorded the albums Exhumed of the Earth, Within the Ancient Forest, the Repentance EP, and has added some guitar recordings to the latest Paramaecium album Echoes from the Ground.
 Along with Andrew, Jason transcribed all the music from the first two Paramaecium albums for the music scores.